 Please note that there are no longer Continuity Transfer forms.
 The family should provide proof of residence to the school.
 The school will provide a “Student Information Form” and collect the documents to update the new address.
 Also, there is no continuity in general between schools from tier level to tier level (elementary to middle or middle to high).

-If your transfer request is denied, you have the right to appeal that decision.
+If your transfer request is denied, you have the right to appeal the decision in writing within 10 days.